Superior Hiking Trail is now up to 296 miles with another 5.9 miles

 Superior Hiking Trail instead of building in through a large section of

 If you're intested in hiking in the Sierras you should consider

 joining the John Muir Trail

 group.
-When joining either of these links make sure to state
+When joining this link make sure to state

-something about you're interest in that particular trail or you might
+something about you're interest in the trail or you might

 not get accepted.
 This is done to prevent people spamming the group.